-Messier — because comb connected between frames will often split open and scrape against honey in adjacent frames and spill honey all over the place.
+Regular inspections also allowed me to remove comb that would have otherwise gunked up the frames and made future inspections messier.
+Comb connected between frames will often split open and scrape against honey in adjacent frames and spill honey all over the place.
 Drone comb, especially between brood boxes, is exceptionally gross when pulled apart.

-Difficult — because frames that are bonded to the hive box with propolis don’t move.
-It requires careful maneuvering to pry out the frames with a hive tool — to snap off the propolis — and even then all the extraneous comb between the frames tends to squish bees and tear up honeycomb as well as brood comb along the way.
+Regular inspections also allowed me to remove the super glue known as propolis.
+Frames that are bonded to the hive box with propolis don’t move.
+It requires careful manoeuvring to pry out the frames with a hive tool — to snap off the propolis — and even then all the extraneous comb between the frames tends to squish bees and tear up honeycomb as well as brood comb along the way.
 Whereas frames that are cleaned up every two weeks can usually be pulled up with bare hands.

-Perilous for the queen — because any comb between the frames or the brood boxes can easily trap and kill the queen (along with other bees) while the frames are being pulled out.
+Regular inspections and cleaning up the frames make things less perilous for the queen.
+Any comb between the frames or the brood boxes can easily trap and kill the queen (along with other bees) while the frames are being pulled out.
 (Some refer to this as rolling the queen.)
 Comb between the brood boxes leaves no space for the queen.
 If the queen is on that comb while a frame is slid back in, she’s dead.

-I’ll try to update this post in the future with more detailed photos that illustrate what I’m talking about.
-For now, though, here’s a photo of a hive that I haven’t touched for almost three months.
+Here’s a photo of a hive that I haven’t touched for almost three months.

 Those frames are super-glued to the hive box with propolis and are held together by brace-comb as one big solid 10-frame block.
 Pulling those frames will be one seriously tangly experience (an experience I’m glad to have avoided during my first summer of beekeeping).
 Continue reading →

-Then for the rest of the year, because I know exactly what condition the colony was in at the beginning of the year, I’ll be able to assess the strength of the colony without having to dig into the bottom deep and disturb the brood nest every time I do an inspection.
-Are the bees filling frames in the top box with pollen?
-Is the brood nest straddling the deeps?
-I can tell a lot from looking down into a hive where the brood nest has been working its way up from the bottom.
+Then for the rest of the year, because I knew exactly what condition the colony was in at the beginning of the year, I’d be able to assess the strength of the colony without having to dig much into the hive and disturb the brood nest every time I did an inspection.

 This is me reversing the brood chambers on an early spring honey bee hive to prevent swarming.
 But really it’s an excuse to do the first full hive inspection of the year and give the bees some honey.